The Widow Who Never Lost: Marie Chapelier's Legal Victory

 On September 12, 1655, Robert Drouin and Marie Chapelier sold their Notre-Dame-des-Anges property to René Chevalier, a master mason, and his wife Jeanne Langlois for 500 livres tournois.

-To understand the magnitude of this transaction, consider that most habitants (colonists) earned between 100-200 livres per year.
+Most habitants earned between 100-200 livres per year.
 This single property sale was equivalent to two to five years of income for a typical family.

 When René Chevalier resold the property in 1686 for only 350 livres—a loss of 150 livres over thirty years—it became clear: Marie and Robert had sold at the peak of the market.